sophacles/const-addrs/README.md

 Each of the macros will parse using the `FromStr` implementation for the appropriate type.
-The generated code will use a `const` constructor for the type, if one exists, to eliminate runtime overhead.
+The generated code will use a `const` constructor for the type, if one exists.

 ```rust
 use std::net::Ipv4Addr;